 It is unclear from the Commission's order exactly how the transition from billed to accrued revenues for purposes of calculating the deferred gas cost reconciliation balance is to be accomplished.
-However, if not done correctly, the transition could result in Northern being required to include 12.5 months of revenue, but only 12 months of gas costs, in its reconciliation account for the period prior to the transition date.
+However, if not done correctly, the transition could result in gas utilities being required to include 12.5 months of revenue, but only 12 months of gas costs, in its reconciliation account for the period prior to the transition date.
 The extra half month of revenue would improperly reduce the balance in the deferred gas cost reconciliation account.
 That incorrect lower balance would then be carried forward on a permanent basis.
-At this point, my understanding of how the transition is to be accomplished is based only on discussions with the Commission staff ("Staff").
-Based on those discussions, my understanding is that the Staff in fact expects Northern to implement the transition in the way I have just described.
-My concern, of course, is that this is Staff's expectation for KeySpan as well.
+At this point, my understanding of how the transition is to be accomplished is based primarily on discussions with the Commission staff ("Staff"), although Staff's testimony on October 12, 2007 in this proceeding has further clarified and confirmed that understanding.
+My understanding is that the Staff in fact expects the gas utilities to implement the transition in the way I have just described.

+III.
 SUMMARY OF GAS COST RECONCILIATION MECHANISM

-13 Q. Please describe how the gas cost reconciliation mechanism works.

-As the Commission is aware, the Northern and KeySpan recover their actual gas costs from customers on a dollar for dollar basis, barring a disallowance by the Commission.
-Each month the gas utilities true up the variance between their actual gas costs and the amount billed to customers.
-Although there is a delay between when customers are billed and when the bills are actually paid by customers, the utilities record the amount due from customers as revenue when the bills are rendered to customers, not when they are paid.
-The Staff and the utilities have referred to revenue booked on this basis as "billed revenues" for shorthand.
-Under the Commission's order in this docket, Northern will need to begin booking these revenues when gas is consumed by customers (i.e., on an accrual basis), not when the bill for that gas usage is generated.
+- 11 Q. Please describe how the gas cost reconciliation mechanism works. - 12 As the Commission is aware, Northern and KeySpan recover their actual gas costs A. 13 from customers on a dollar for dollar basis, barring a disallowance by the 14 Commission.
+Each month the gas utilities true up the variance between their 15 actual gas costs and the amount billed to customers.
+Although there is a delay 16 between when customers are billed and when the bills are actually paid by 17 customers, the utilities record the amount due from customers as revenue when 18 the bills are rendered to customers, not when they are paid.
+The Staff and the 19 utilities have referred to revenue booked on this basis as "billed revenues" for 20 shorthand.
+Under the Commission's order in DG 07-033, gas utilities will need to 21 begin booking these revenues when gas is consumed by customers (i.e., on an 22 accrual basis), not when the bill for that gas usage is generated.

 Currently, if the utilities' COG billed revenues exceed their actual gas costs, they refund the overcollection with interest to their customers in the next month by netting the amount of the excess plus the associated interest against the gas costs that are used to set the COG rate.
 If actual gas costs incurred by the Company exceed COG revenues, the excess, along with interest on this deferred balance, is instead added to the costs used to set the COG rate in the next month, and the amount is collected from customers.
-Under the Commission's order, this same methodology will continue to be used, but Northern will be required to book customer revenues when gas is consumed by customers, rather than when a bill is generated.
+Under the Commission's order, this same methodology will continue to be used, but gas utilities will be required to book customer revenues when gas is consumed by customers, rather than when a bill is generated.
 This will have the effect of accelerating the booking of revenues relative to the current methodology.
-The Company is not contesting this particular change in the cost of gas mechanism because, as previously noted in Docket DG 07-050, it has agreed to accept the Commission's ultimate decision on this issue in this proceeding.
+The Company is not contesting this particular change in the cost of gas mechanism because, as I noted in my prior testimony in this docket, the Company has agreed to accept the Commission's ultimate decision on this issue in DG 07-033.

+Q.

-Q. Is the deferred gas cost reconciliation balance you just described treated the same for both the winter (peak) and summer (off-peak) periods?
+Is the deferred gas cost reconciliation balance you just described treated the same for both the winter (peak) and summer (off-peak) periods?